French Property Wealth Tax

 Below, we have outlined some of the key things you need to know about the current property wealth tax situation in France.

-What is property wealth tax in France?
+What is French property wealth tax?

 IFI is a tax on an individual’s real-estate assets; French taxpayers, including those living in the country as well as abroad, are subject to the tax.